HoustonRuby/rails_girls/04_adding_images/00_README.md

 We are going to need some outside help for this one!
 In order to chirp our latest cat images, we'll need to use a new `gem`.

 > `gems` are packages of code that are ready for anyone working on a Rails project to use.
-Ask your coach about `gems` and some of the cool things they can do.
+Ask your coach what `gems` they use day-to-day.

 ## Adding Paperclip